valory-xyz/autonolas-tokenomics/audits/internal3/README.md

 All false positives. <br>

 Minor issue: <br>
-- address public olas can be made a constant. you may not do it. <br>
+- address public OLAS can be made a constant. you may not do it. <br>
 - Add version.
 To distinguish between contracts explicitly. <br>
+[x] fixed

 #### Notes
 ```bash